-If you have the slightest interest in cars, if you are in anyway a ‘petrolhead‘ and you happen to find yourself in Abu Dhabi, Ferrari World must be your first stop!
+If you have the slightest interest in cars, or indeed a ‘petrolhead‘, and you happen to find yourself in Abu Dhabi, Ferrari World must be your first stop!

-Beaten once again by the heat when I got out of the taxi, I quickly made my way inside to the comfort of the air conditioned building.
-Made my way to the ticket desk, collected my tickets and was directed towards the entrance gate.
-That’s when the drooling started! 🙂
+Beaten by the heat, I quickly made my way inside to the comfort of the air-conditioned building.
+I made my way to the ticket desk, collected my tickets and was directed towards the entrance gate.
+That’s when the drooling started!

 You can also drive a REAL Ferrari California around an outside track for twenty five kilometres.
 No really, you can!

 Suffice to say that I thoroughly enjoyed the visit to Ferrari World.
-If you are in Dubai or Abu Dhabi make it your business to pay a visit, especially if you are into (super)cars.
+If you are in Dubai or Abu Dhabi make it your business to pay a visit, especially if you are a petrol head like me.